opencord/platform-install/README.md

 Then follow these steps:

 * Edit *cord-hosts* with the DNS names of your compute nodes, and update the *ansible_ssh_user* variable appropriately.
-  Before proceeding any farther, this needs to work: `ansible -i cord-hosts compute -m ping`
+  Before proceeding, this needs to work on the head node: `ansible -i cord-hosts compute -m ping`
 * Run: `ansible-playbook -i cord-hosts cord-setup.yml`
 * After the playbook finishes, wait for the OpenStack services to come up.
 You can check on their progress using `juju status --format=tabular`